imneonizer/imscreen/Readme.md

 If we don't pass any values to the function, it will capture the whole screen by default.
 `imscreen.capture()` will be treated as `imscreen.capture(0,0,screen_width,screen_height)`

-Atlast, if we pass any string value to the function, say: '0', it will capture frames from your default webcam.
+At last, if we pass any string value to the function, say: '0', it will capture frames from your default webcam.
 `imscreen.capture('0')` will be treated as `imscreen.capture(webcam)`

 ##### This library also provides FPS with / without logging in the console.